nexusriot/AI-Houkai/go/DESIGN.md

 `jsonText`. `ConflictError` is unwrapped so callers see `{stored: false, conflicts: [...]}` rather than an opaque error.

-These 22 tools mirror the Python tool names so existing MCP clients keep working, and the surface is at full parity: the `auto_context` tool, the advanced `recall` / `recall_pack` parameters (`fusion=rrf`, diversity/MMR, `dedup_threshold`, `min_cosine`, `touch`, `explain`, `recall_pack` compression via `compress`/`compress_threshold`/`compress_min_group`), and the
+These 41 tools mirror the Python tool names so existing MCP clients keep working, and the surface is at full parity — now *asserted* against the repo-root `parity.json` by `internal/parity` rather than maintained by hand: the `auto_context` tool, the advanced `recall` / `recall_pack` parameters (`fusion=rrf`, diversity/MMR, `dedup_threshold`, `min_cosine`, `touch`, `explain`, `recall_pack` compression via `compress`/`compress_threshold`/`compress_min_group`), and the